Joachim Jungherr

 Corporate Debt Maturity Matters for Monetary Policy

-(with Matthias Meier, Timo Reinelt, and Immo Schott, April 2022)
+(with Matthias Meier, Timo Reinelt, and Immo Schott, Updated Version: August 2024)

 Revise & Resubmit: Review of Economic Studies